 Place a layer of packing inside the bottom and top of cartons containing breakables.
 Protect fragile items by wrapping them individually in packing paper (newsprint can be very messy and possibly stain).
 Nest cups and bowls, stand plates, sauce platters, casseroles on their edges.
 Fill in any gaps in the cartons with packing eg: scrunched paper or bubble wrap.
 This will keep your fragile items well protected and prevent them from moving around in the cartons whilst in transit.
 Label all cartons containing fragile items and avoid storing heavy items on the top of these cartons.

 Mirrors, windows, screens and paintings

-These items should be protected by packing material eg: bubble-wrap or in a flat-pack carton store them standing on their edges in an upright position (not lying flat).
+These items should be protected by packing material eg: bubble-wrap or in a flat-pack carton store them standing on their edges in an upright position (not lying flat) in Williamstown Storage.

 Wrapping silver in NON ACID tissue paper or plastic bags can help reduce tarnishing.
 Wipe chrome or cast iron with a little machine oil to help retard rust.

 Your electrical equipment is very delicate and sensitive and should be handled with care.
 The original boxes are ideal to repack in.
 However wrapping items individually in bubble, packing them in cartons, and sealing the top will offer protection for your electrical items.
 Remember to pack out any gaps in the cartons.
 Pack records or similar on their edges to prevent warping.

 We recommend that you remove the batteries to avoid damage from leaking batteries.